HanjalaShihab/Hotel-Unwind/README.md

 # Hotel-Unwind

-Hotel Unwind is project which is made  using HTML, CSS, Bootstrap.It is under development.
+Hotel Unwind is project which is made  using HTML, CSS, Bootstrap.

 This is a clone website.For making my base on Bootstrap more strong.